 Proposed Nehalem State Scenic Waterway

 The Nehalem River is one of the most impressive waterways in the Oregon Coast Range Mountains.
 It has outstanding wildlife, recreational, and scenic values that make it a great place to visit, or call home.
-Currently the Oregon Parks and Recreation Department is considering protecting a stretch of the river as a "State Scenic Waterway".
+After a two year vetting process the Oregon State Parks and Water Resources Commissions both unanimously recommended the river be designated as a "State Scenic Waterway" by Governor Brown.
 This potential designation would protect the river corridor, recreational opportunities, wildlife, private property rights, and scenic values.
 Take action here support designation of the Nehalem State Scenic Waterway.

 The Nehalem River is home to a variety of species both in and out of the river.
 Elk, black-tailed deer, river otter, and beaver can be found near the river.
 Birds in the area include northern spotted owl, osprey, golden eagles, marbled murrelet, and numerous neotropical migrants.
 The river has also been designated as "Essential Salmon Habitat", showing how important it is for fish in the river.
 Coho, steelhead, Chinook and other fish call the Nehalem River home.